-Several LSZs were identified within the VSA as Zone 1 Agricultural, Zone 2 Forested, Zone 3 Developed, Zone 4 Open, and Zone 5 River Corridor (see Figure 2 for a map depicting the LSZs within the VSA).
+Several LSZs were identified within the VSA as Zone 1 Agricultural, Zone 2 Forested, Zone 3 Developed, Zone 4 Open, and Zone 5 River Corridor (see Revised Figure 2 for a map depicting the LSZs within the VSA).
 Section 5.0 defines, describes, and details methodology used to classify the LSZs.
 Visibility results of the solar arrays can be quantified to understand how potential visibility relates to each LSZ.
-According to Table 7, LSZ Zone 1 Agricultural is prevalent within the VSA (approximately 54% of VSA), where 15.9% of a total of 17.4% of solar panel visibility is predicted to occur, whereas Zone 2 Forested comprises approximately 32% of land in the VSA, where only 0.6% visibility is predicted.
+According to Table 7, LSZ Zone 1 Agricultural is prevalent within the VSA (approximately 54% of VSA), where 17.13% of a total of 18.92% of solar panel visibility is predicted to occur, whereas Zone 2 Forested comprises approximately 32% of land in the VSA, where only 0.61% visibility is predicted.
 The remaining LSZ Zone 3 Developed (10.4% of land in VSA), Zone 4 Open (1.6% of land in VSA), and Zone 5 River Corridor (2.3% of land in VSA) are smaller contributors to the landscape where a small amount of visibility was predicted as noted below:

-- LSZ Zone 3 Developed (0.8% solar panel visibility in VSA) - LSZ Zone 4 Open (0.12% solar panel visibility in VSA) - LSZ Zone 5 River Corridor (0.0003% solar panel visibility in VSA)
+- LSZ Zone 3 Developed (1.0% solar panel visibility in VSA) - LSZ Zone 4 Open (0.14% solar panel visibility in VSA) - LSZ Zone 5 River Corridor (0.03% solar panel visibility in VSA)

-These data for Zones 3, 4, and 5 suggest that a very insignificant amount of predicted visibility (0.92%) may occur in sensitive locations, such as developed areas (villages, residential, commercial, etc.), open areas (parks, cemeteries, greenspace, etc.) and rivers (Mohawk River and Schoharie Creek).
+These data for Zones 3, 4, and 5 suggest that a very insignificant amount of predicted visibility (1.17%) may occur in sensitive locations, such as developed areas (villages, residential, commercial, etc.), open areas (parks, cemeteries, greenspace, etc.) and rivers (Mohawk River and Schoharie Creek).

 The percentage of solar panel visibility was also quantified for Distance Zones in the VSA (see Table 8).
-As indicated in Table 8, Distance Zone 1 contains the highest percentage of potential solar array visibility (11.5% of VSA), which generally correlates with LSZ Zone 1 Agricultural (15.9% of predicted visibility).
+As indicated in Table 8, Distance Zone 1 contains the highest percentage of potential solar array visibility (12.19% of VSA), which generally correlates with LSZ Zone 1 Agricultural (17.13% of predicted visibility).
 Therefore, rural residential viewers simultaneously within the LSZ Zone 1 Agricultural and Distance Zone 1 may have the opportunity to view the Facility, however, existing topography and/or forested vegetation (LSZ Zone 2 Forested) found in between these zones may preclude views to the Facility.
-Photo-simulations representative of Distance Zone 1 are provided as VPs 42, 44, 45, 68, 80, and 98.
-These simulations received average contrast ratings ranging from very weak to moderately strong.
-Consequentially, Distance Zone 1 is anticipated to contain variable visibility to the Facility.
+Photo-simulations representative of Distance Zone 1 are provided as VPs 31, 38, 42, 44, 45, 68, 69, 80, and 98.
+These simulations received average contrast ratings with 5-year landscaping ranging from very weak to moderate Consequentially, Distance Zone 1 is anticipated to contain variable visibility to the Facility.
 To reduce the visual appearance of the Facility, vegetative landscaping is proposed around the security fencing of the Facility to minimize visibility where existing vegetation is unavailable, as a result, visibility within Distance Zone 1 and LSZ Zone 1 Agricultural will likely be reduced as the landscaping matures and attains heights comparable to the solar panels.